kuangyu0801/kuangyu0801.github.io/README.md

 - **Situation**: Customer(Samsung) wants new feature  4G LTE Massive MIMO to be supported in the existing product
 - of course we could argue with customer
 - **Task**: implementing patch for new feature (4G LTE Massive MIMO) with limited HW capability
-	- the project was so old that simulation platform is no longer maintained
+	- the project was so old that simulation platform is no longer maintained, also no pattern
+	- only log analysis
+	- target and lab equipment
 - **Action**:
 	- clarify user scenario with customer and field trial tester
 	- evaluate HW/FW capability from the given scenario